gvfcom/C-Program-Phonebook/README.md

 # C-Program-Phonebook
-Phonebook in Portuguese (BR) language.
+Agenda telefônica. | Phonebook in Portuguese (BR) language.

-# Instructions
+# Instruções | Instructions
-Please note that this program is in Portuguese (BR), so all the instructions will follow this language:
+Instruções em Português: | Please note that this program is in Portuguese (BR), so all the instructions will be in this language:

 Compile usando o seu interpretador C de preferência, tal como CodeBlocks, ou por prompt de command desde que o compilador C esteja instalado: